arq5x/gemini/docs/content/genotype_query_engines.rst

 the genotype query string. user_dict will be pre-filled with things like user_dict contains things like HET, UNKNOWN, etc. used in gemini.

-The `query` function must a list of variant_ids that meet the specified filter.
+The `query` function must return a list of variant_ids that meet the specified filter.
 If it can not perform the query, it must return `None`.

 `gemini` will internally use the returned variant_ids to modifiy the sqlite